 Read more on References and Citations

-- Each figure should be embedded in the body of the manuscript as close as possible to its citation following a paragraph or section (we understand this placement may not always be possible for authors using LaTeX).
+- Each figure should be embedded in the body of the manuscript as close as possible to its first citation following a paragraph (we understand this placement may not always be possible for authors using LaTeX).

 - Each figure must include a full caption directly beneath the figure.
 The caption must be visually distinguished from the body text, either with single-spaced caption text, with 10.5 pt. font size captions, or with an extra line break following the caption to separate it from the body text.
 Please use the same format for all figure captions in the manuscript.